creachadair/snapback/README.md

 unconditionally.

-You can view a log of the rule evaluation without effecting any actual changes by invoking `snapback -prune -dry-run`.
+You can view a log of the rule evaluation without effecting any actual changes by invoking `snapback -prune -dry-run -vv`.

 [ts]: https://www.tarsnap.com/
 [tsdl]: https://www.tarsnap.com/download.html